The classification of 2-connected 7-manifolds: Invariants

-\begin{proof} For part \ref{it:grc}, take $W_0$ to be a 3-connected coboundary for $M$, and let $X := (-W_0) \cup_{\Id_M} W_1$.
+\begin{proof} For part \ref{it:grc}, let $W_0$ be a 3-connected coboundary for $M$, and ${X := (-W_0) \cup_{\Id_M} W_1}$.
 Then $X$ is a smooth \spc manifold, possibly with more than one choice of $z \in H^2(X)$ restricting to $z_1$ on $W_1$ and $0$ on $W_0$.
 While we do not trouble ourselves with separating the algebra from the topology in this case, we essentially adapt the proof of Lemma \ref{lem:alg_compare} to show

 Since the RHS equals $28 \ind \dirac^+$ by Lemma \ref{lem:ind_L}, while $\gr_W = \EK_M \mmod \gcd(28,\tdf)$ by definition, the result then follows.